Healthy, Refreshing Summer Berry Salad

 - Stovetop grill pan or non-stick skillet

-- 1 ½ tsp kosher salt divide evenly between both sides
+- 1 ½ teaspoon kosher salt divide evenly between both sides

-- 1 tsp garlic powder divide evenly between both sides
+- 1 teaspoon garlic powder divide evenly between both sides

 - pinch freshly-ground black pepper each side